 Easier to achieve and prove compliance: By curbing the privileged activities that can possibly be performed, privileged access management helps create a less complex, and thus, a more audit-friendly, environment.

 Additionally, many compliance regulations (including HIPAA, PCI DSS, FDDC, Government Connect, FISMA, and SOX) require that organizations apply least privilege access policies to ensure proper data stewardship and systems security.
 For instance, the US federal government’s FDCC mandate states that federal employees must log in to PCs with standard user privileges.
+Multiple NIST frameworks, including those for implementing zero trust principles (zero trust architectures and zero trust network access), also emphasize the need for PAM.

 The more mature and holistic your privilege security policies and enforcement, the better you will be able to prevent and react to insider and external threats, while also meeting compliance mandates.